 Section 4.
 Subject to the limitations in Section 3, the decision of the arbitrator shall be final and binding upon the parties hereto and upon any employee or employees affected thereby.
-In the case of arbitrations involving disciplinary actions of persons not covered by Civil Service, the arbitrator shall have the power to direct a resolution of the grievance up to and including restoration to the job and/or award of full or partial restoration of all compensation or privileges as the arbitrator deems warranted should the arbitrator find the Committee acted in an arbitrary or discriminatory manner.
+In the case of arbitrations involving disciplinary actions the arbitrator shall have the power to direct a resolution of the grievance up to and including restoration to the job and/or award of full or partial restoration of all compensation or privileges as the arbitrator deems warranted should the arbitrator find the Committee acted in an arbitrary or discriminatory manner.